tomitan100/org.openhab.binding.bom/README.md

 # <bindingName> Australian Bureau of Meteorology Weather Forecast Binding

-This Eclipse Smarthome/openHAB binding allows retrieval of Australian weather forecast from Bureau of Meteorology.
+This Eclipse Smarthome/openHAB binding allows retrieval of Australian weather forecast and meteorological images from Bureau of Meteorology.

 ## Observation and Forecast Features